Many organizations treat business continuity and cyber resilience as if they are the same. They’re not.

 According to EY’s 2025 Cybersecurity Study, two-thirds of CISOs believe AI-enabled adversaries outpace their defenses.
 Yet 84% of C-suite leaders still treat cybersecurity primarily as a cost center instead of a strategic investment.

 This mismatch leaves critical gaps that attackers can exploit.
+Part of that mismatch stems from structural friction at the leadership level—a challenge explored in depth when examining CIO-CISO alignment in continuity planning and why it so often breaks down in practice.
 And with a severe shortage of skilled cybersecurity professionals, organizations struggle to detect, respond to, and recover from these increasingly sophisticated threats.

 As of early 2026, the global cybersecurity talent shortfall stands at an estimated 4.8 million professionals—a 40% increase in just two years.
 Nearly 90% of organizations suffered significant cybersecurity impacts over the past year due to skills shortages, and more than two-thirds faced multiple incidents.